Treat the hotel district as the first seasonal-pressure decision

 When should you use this page?Best used before arrival.
 April is not peak-summer Providence, but it is exactly the kind of shoulder-season month where campus traffic, spring events, and weather shifts can make a small city feel tighter than expected.

 What should you verify before acting on it?Use the official links and checked source list on this page before you act on anything time-sensitive.
-Rechecked the official April-facing campus, event, rail, and airport sources so the page stays tied to real demand drivers rather than generic seasonal advice.
+Archived the April-specific page after April 2026 passed so it no longer presents past reservation advice as a current reserve-now decision.

 Open Source